Hynanie/Hynanie/README.md

 ## Adaptability to Change 🔄
 In the ever-evolving landscape of technology, adaptability is key.
 I welcome change, whether it's in the form of new programming languages, frameworks, or project requirements.
 This flexibility allows me to quickly learn and integrate new technologies, ensuring I stay relevant in the dynamic field of programming.

-## Problem-Solving Approach 🤔
-My problem-solving approach extends beyond coding challenges to interpersonal and project-related issues.
-I tackle issues with a positive mindset, seeking innovative solutions and fostering a constructive environment.
-This problem-solving mentality contributes to a resilient and efficient team dynamic.

 ## Time Management ⌛
 Effective time management is crucial in balancing coursework, projects, and personal growth.
 I prioritize tasks, set realistic deadlines, and maintain a focus on efficiency without compromising quality.
 This skill enables me to meet project milestones, academic deadlines, and personal goals.